Why are you focusing on Physical Activity?

-One You is created for all adults, but particularly adults in mid-life (40-60 years) in routine and manual jobs.
+Active 10 is for all adults, but particularly adults in mid-life (40-60 years).
 At 40+ there are still a range of small lifestyle changes people can make that have a positive impact on their health and quality of life, now and in the future.
-Incorporating a ten minute brisk walk, or more, into daily life is just one example of a small change that can have a big impact, particularly for those that struggle to fit other forms of physical activity into their routine.
+Incorporating a ten-minute brisk walk, or more, into daily life is just one example of a small change that can have a big impact, particularly for those that struggle to fit any physical activity or exercise into their daily life.

 What is the main focus of the Active 10 app?